sye8/Python-Unity-ZMQ/README.md

 For the C# code to compile, set editor to .NET 4.6

 `File -> Build Settings -> Player Settings... -> Other Settings -> Scripting Runtime Version -> Experimental (.NET 4.6 Equivalent)`

+## Acknowledgement

+Compiled AsyncIO and NetMQ and Multithreading structure is from [here](https://github.com/valkjsaaa/Unity-ZeroMQ-Example)